Anchor ads are not supported on this page.

 Saddle Up The Horses

 From a heritage and capability standpoint, we’re talking a handful of vehicles here, plus or minus a finger or two.
-Clearly, as evidenced by their reemergence in modern guise, the original Ford Bronco, Toyota FJ and Land Rover Series I-III and arguably even newer Defenders, given their similar tractor-like manners, are the cornerstone of the vintage 4×4 world.
+As evidenced by their reemergence in modern guise, the original Ford Bronco, Toyota FJ, Land Rover Series I-III, and arguably even newer Defenders, given their similar tractor-like manners, are the cornerstone of the vintage 4×4 world.
 You also have the International Scout.
-I mean the original series 80 and 800s.
-The Scout IIs were cool too, but so were late ’70s Broncos and Blazers; cool.
+I mean the original series in the 80s and 800s.
+The Scout IIs were cool too, but so were the late ’70s Broncos and Blazers; cool.
 That’s kind of it.
 Not a crowded field.
 The good thing is there are plenty of specimens in a myriad of conditions to meet any budget and skillset, from full-on, ground-up reno projects to adequately maintained daily drivers to six-figure, modernized restomods.

 Advertisement - Continue Reading Below

-Now, I’m sure enthusiasts of other brands are going to be howling at their lack of mention, Jeeps.
+Now, I’m sure enthusiasts of other brands will be howling at their lack of mention, such as Jeeps.
 They’re arguably the inspiration for the entire class.
-But aside from a Jeep enthusiast, not many can tell the difference between a CJ, TJ, JK and so on (except for the YJ—everyone can recognize that square head-lighted mutant of a MacGyver chariot), and therein lies the rub.
+But aside from a Jeep enthusiast, not many can tell the difference between a CJ, TJ, JK, and so on (except for the YJ—everyone can recognize that square head-lighted mutant of a MacGyver chariot), and therein lies the rub.
 G-Wagons have also been around for ages, albeit not in the U.S., and the ones rolling off the line today are not a far cry from the originals.
 They also have cachet.
 But with whom?
-And I’ll just leave that one there.
+And I’ll leave that one there.

 There are a bevy of resources online, as you can imagine, to help you find, evaluate, maintain or mod the vintage 4×4 that suits you best.